-Agent USA: Has a subtle example.
-Whenever fuzzbodies enter a city the (normally randomly wandering) citizens start dropping crystals to try to fend off the fuzz menace.
-That's about as useful as they get, though, but being from a game from the early 80's it's more help than one would usually get from games at the time.
+Agent USA: Whenever fuzzbodies enter a city, the (normally randomly wandering) citizens start dropping crystals to try to fend off the fuzz menace.
+That's about as useful as they get, though, but being from a game from the early 80's, it's more help than one would usually get from games at the time.

 Assassin's Creed: Brotherhood: Ezio Auditore builds up the Italian Assassins to become a resistance group against Rodrigo Borgia (aka Pope Alexander VI) and his son Cesare Borgia's control of Rome and Italy.

 Assassin's Creed III: By the 1760's, the Assassin Order in the New World has been reduced to little more than two broken-down old men on a dilapidated homestead.
 It takes a determined Native American/English boy to kick them back into gear and rebuild the Order.

 Bahamut Lagoon: Subverted Trope.
 This is a Squaresoft RPG, much like Chrono Trigger that while not called "Final Fantasy", certainly shares many similarities.
 The player characters are part of a resistance group, but as the game progresses, it seems that the Empire may not be all that evil, and a larger plot emerges.
 It is specifically mocked when another resistance group called "The Freedom Revolutionaries" is introduced, whose avowed purpose is to be cool and meet girls.

 Crusader: La Résistance is actually called the Resistance, by both sides—they claim to have no need for a flashy, "formal" name.
 At most, they are referred to as the Global Resistance, which actually undersells it because there are cells offworld, too.